akshat1/Compute/README.md

 We also have obervable arrays, and we can define from, and on from them just the same.
 Or use observables and observable arrays in the same expression.

-In the browser, knockout will automatically use knockout observables (instead of Compute's implementation) if you are using knockout.
+In the browser, Compute will automatically use knockout observables (instead of Compute's implementation) if you are using knockout.
 Then, you can use C.o and C.oa in your knockout viewmodel because C.o and C.oa are actually ko.observable and ko.observableArray.
 Remember you 'don't have to' use knockout to use Compute.